 How can you prevent foot and ankle problems?

 - Body posture assessment that you can do even at home – ask someone to take a photo of you barefoot from behind, preferably in shorts with exposed feet, knees, hips, and lower spine.
 This will allow you to see possible curvatures that you are not even aware of and correct the posture accordingly.

 - Walking – start with short distances, gradually increasing it, as well as the pace of walking.

 If the problems persist, we highly recommend a free screen with one of our highly qualified specialists.
 We will be able to identify the problem and prepare an individual treatment plan not only to relieve the symptoms but also to address the root of the problem.

 Depending on the patient, we can use one or a combination of several different treatments:

-Advanced techniques of manual therapy – Counterstrain technique – this method allows, among other things, to reduce the troublesome contracture of the foot by gently stretching the lower spine and structures of lower extremities.
+Advanced techniques of manual therapy – the Strain Counterstrain technique – this method allows, among other things, to reduce the troublesome contracture of the foot by gently stretching the lower spine and structures of lower extremities.

 Graston Technique – a highly effective, non-invasive method of treating pain in heels, feet, ankles, or Achilles tendon.

 Modalities – including laser therapy (to treat inflammation and neuropathy), ultrasound, electrical stimulation,